 Meanwhile, billions continue to pour into the AI arms race.

-โIt feels like weโre living in Donโt Look Up,โ Salter says, referencing the film where politicians ignore an impending comet strike. โThe situation is so absurd.โ
+“It feels like we’re living in Don’t Look Up,” Salter says, referencing the film where politicians ignore an impending comet strike.
+“The situation is so absurd.”

-โThe goal is to pause development so we can buy time for researchers to get AI under control.โ
+“The goal is to pause development so we can buy time for researchers to get AI under control.”

 Salter, a political science student, previously led an organization that taught courses on AI governance.
-His interest in the topic goes back to middle school, when he first came across Swedish researcher Nick Bostromโs writings.
-That led him to shift his activism from climate issues to AI, eventually seeking out Bostrom and his colleagues at Oxfordโs Future of Humanity Institute.
+His interest in the topic goes back to middle school, when he first came across Swedish researcher Nick Bostrom’s writings.
+That led him to shift his activism from climate issues to AI, eventually seeking out Bostrom and his colleagues at Oxford’s Future of Humanity Institute.

-โI knew I had found an incredibly important but under-discussed issue where I could make a difference.
-Visiting my intellectual idols felt like the obvious next step.โ
+“I knew I had found an incredibly important but under-discussed issue where I could make a difference.
+Visiting my intellectual idols felt like the obvious next step.”

 AI soon moved from the fringes to center stage.
 In 2014, Bostrom published Superintelligence.
-Two years later, Googleโs DeepMind built an AI that defeated a Go grandmaster.
+Two years later, Google’s DeepMind built an AI that defeated a Go grandmaster.

-โAt first, I was mostly optimistic about the technology,โ Salter says.
+“At first, I was mostly optimistic about the technology,” Salter says.

-โHow it could help us extend human lifespan, solve climate change, increase material prosperity, and so on.โ
+“How it could help us extend human lifespan, solve climate change, increase material prosperity, and so on.”

 But then Elon Musk and Sam Altman founded OpenAI.

-โThatโs when the race began.
-And safety took a backseat.โ
+“That’s when the race began.
+And safety took a backseat.”

 Since then, AI has surpassed human abilities in one domain after another.
 Several models can now write doctoral-level essays.
 Dario Amodei, CEO of AI company Anthropic, recently predicted that by the end of the year, 90% of all coding will be done by AI.

-Artificial General Intelligence (AGI)โAI that surpasses humans in all cognitive abilitiesโis the explicit goal of several leading AI firms.
-And itโs getting closer, says Nick Bostrom in an email to Svenska Dagbladet.
+Artificial General Intelligence (AGI)—AI that surpasses humans in all cognitive abilities—is the explicit goal of several leading AI firms.
+And it’s getting closer, says Nick Bostrom in an email to Svenska Dagbladet.

-โWeโve reached a point where we can no longer rule out extremely short timelinesโeven as short as a yearโthough it will probably take longer.โ
+“We’ve reached a point where we can no longer rule out extremely short timelines—even as short as a year—though it will probably take longer.”

-The latest development: AI agentsโsystems that can complete tasks on behalf of humans but also devise their own strategies to achieve their goals.
+The latest development: AI agents—systems that can complete tasks on behalf of humans but also devise their own strategies to achieve their goals.
 Studies have already shown that these models have lied, misled researchers, and attempted to break out of controlled environments to avoid being shut down.

 In the near future, AI models could become experts in AI itself, creating increasingly powerful iterations of themselves.
 At some point, they may become so much smarter than humans that the power imbalance would resemble that between humans and ants, Salter warns.
 And at that point, AI might prioritize its own survival over ours.

-โHumans donโt necessarily hate ants,โ he says.
+“Humans don’t necessarily hate ants,” he says.

-โBut if an anthill is in the way of a dam weโre building, it might have to go.โ
+“But if an anthill is in the way of a dam we’re building, it might have to go.”

 Not everyone is equally concerned, of course.
-Anna Fellรคnder, founder of the AI ethics company Anch. ai, thinks it is good that the conversation around AGI as an existential threat has been toned down in Europe.
+Anna Felländer, founder of the AI ethics company Anch. ai, thinks it is good that the conversation around AGI as an existential threat has been toned down in Europe.

-โ “The risks of AI, such as privacy violations and disinformation, have not diminishedโon the contrary.
-But since last year, the EUโs AI regulation has been in place, providing oversight and control over AI risks.
+– “The risks of AI, such as privacy violations and disinformation, have not diminished—on the contrary.
+But since last year, the EU’s AI regulation has been in place, providing oversight and control over AI risks.
 This enables human governance of AI, rather than the other way around.”

 Alongside the new EU law, both the UK and the US have also established institutes to conduct AI safety testing.
 This marks a major difference from 2023, when discussions about existential AI risk were perhaps at their peak.

-At that time, numerous researchers and industry leadersโincluding Elon Musk, Turing Award winner Yoshua Bengio, and historian Yuval Noah Harariโsigned an open letter calling for a slowdown in AI development, an initiative led by Swedish researcher Max Tegmarkโs Future of Life Institute.
+At that time, numerous researchers and industry leaders—including Elon Musk, Turing Award winner Yoshua Bengio, and historian Yuval Noah Harari—signed an open letter calling for a slowdown in AI development, an initiative led by Swedish researcher Max Tegmark’s Future of Life Institute.
 Additionally, 28 countries signed a declaration on safe AI at a summit in the UK, an effort that has been compared to the early engagements surrounding nuclear weapons development.

 Nick Bostrom writes to SvD that he is impressed by the progress.

 “When I published Superintelligence, the challenges were mostly ignored or dismissed as idle philosophical speculation, and we lost valuable time.
-Now, there is a growing sense of seriousness and urgencyโat least among some of the key players.”
+Now, there is a growing sense of seriousness and urgency—at least among some of the key players.”

 At the same time, safety concerns have been deprioritized in recent months.
-Trump has signed executive orders to “remove obstacles to U.S. AI dominance,” his administration has begun investigating EU regulations, and budget cuts are expected to hit the countryโs AI safety institutes.
+Trump has signed executive orders to “remove obstacles to U.S. AI dominance,” his administration has begun investigating EU regulations, and budget cuts are expected to hit the country’s AI safety institutes.
 The UK is largely following the same path.

 Geopolitics plays a significant role in AI development.
-Being the first to achieve AGI is seen as a matter of national securityโcontrolling it comes second.
+Being the first to achieve AGI is seen as a matter of national security—controlling it comes second.
 Bostrom remains hopeful about the benefits that more powerful AI could bring to humanity.
 But he also stresses how difficult it is to control AI, even if focus and funding were available.

 “There is a fierce competition for the AI talent that could be responsible for safety.
 Moreover, the most effective research can only be conducted by those embedded in the labs developing the next generation of AI models.”